Bureau of Indian Affairs, Department of the Interior.

 FOR FURTHER INFORMATION CONTACT:

-A 60-day notice for public comments was published in the Federal Register on November 21, 2001 (66 FR 58514).
+A 60-day notice for public comments was published in the Federal Register on January 29, 2008.
 No comments were received on the workload burden or the form itself (OMB Control No. 1076-0160) during this public comment period.
-Comments were received on January 28, 2002, but they concerned substantive requirements for descendants of members of federally recognized Indian tribes but who were not themselves enrolled members of the tribe.
-This issue will be addressed during rule revision.

-The purpose of the Indian Preference Form is to encourage qualified Indians to seek preference in employment with the BIA and the IHS.
+The purpose of the Indian Preference Form is to encourage qualified Indians to seek employment with the BIA and the IHS by offering preferential treatment to qualified candidates of Indian heritage.
 BIA collects information under the proposed regulations to ensure compliance with Indian preference hiring requirements.
 The information collection relates only to individuals applying for employment with the BIA and the IHS.
 The tribe's involvement is limited to verifying membership information submitted by the applicant.
-The collection of information allows certain persons who are of Indian descent to receive preference when appointments are made to vacancies in positions with the BIA and IHS as well as in any unit that has been transferred intact from the BIA to a Bureau or office within the Department of the Interior, or the Department of Health and Human Services and that continues to perform the functions formerly performed as part of the BIA or the IHS.
-You are eligible for preference if (a) you are a member of a federally recognized Indian tribe; (b) you are a descendant of a member and you were residing within the present boundaries of any Indian reservation on June 1, 1934; (c) you are an Alaska Native; or (d) you possess one-half degree Indian blood derived from tribes that are indigenous to the United States.
-The information is submitted in order to obtain or retain a benefit, namely, preference in employment with the BIA and the IHS.
+The collection of information allows certain persons who are of Indian descent to receive preference when appointments are made to vacancies in positions with the BIA and IHS as well as in any unit that has been transferred intact from the BIA to a Bureau or office within the Department of the Interior or the Department of Health and Human Services and that continues to perform the functions formerly performed as part of the BIA and IHS.
+You are eligible for preference if (a) You are a member of a federally recognized Indian tribe; (b) you are a descendant of a member and you were residing within the present boundaries of any Indian reservation on June 1, 1934; (c) you are an Alaska Native; or (d) you possess one-half degree Indian blood derived from tribes that are indigenous to the United States.
+The information is submitted in order to retain a benefit, namely, preference in employment with the BIA and IHS.

 II.
 Request for Comments

-(b) The accuracy of the agency's estimate of the burden (including the hours and cost) of the proposed collection of information, including the validity of the methodology and assumption used;
+(b) The accuracy of the BIA's estimate of the burden (including the hours and cost) of the proposed collection of information, including the validity of the methodology and assumption used;

 (c) Ways to enhance the quality, utility, and clarity of the information to be collected; and